OpenTTD/grfcodec/docs/readme.en.txt

  > nforenum [options] MyGRF1 MyGRF2

-(Run nforenum -? or nforenum --help for a list of command line options.)
+(Run nforenum -h or nforenum --help for a list of command line options.)

 This will correct sprite numbers, sprite sizes, and sprite 0, and do a partial lint of the NFO.
 If a NFO header is not detected, one will be added.